The Jazz Butcher: The Glass years (1982–1987)

-Alan McGee, head of Creation Records was in attendance at the show in Paris on 10, February 1987.
-He’d specifically come with an offer to sign Fish, whose Glass contract was about to expire.
+Alan McGee, head of Creation Records, was in attendance at the show in Paris on 10 February 1987.
+He had specifically come with an offer to sign Fish, whose Glass contract was about to expire.

 The Creation years (1988–1998)

-“The Jazz Butcher is one of the most brilliant incisive pop writers that Britain has produced since the glory days of Ray Davies and Pete Townshend,” - Alan McGee, co-founder of Creation Records.
+"The Jazz Butcher is one of the most brilliant incisive pop writers that Britain has produced since the glory days of Ray Davies and Pete Townshend" - Alan McGee, co-founder of Creation Records.

 The deal with Creation offered Fish the opportunity to reform the Jazz Butcher outfit.
 Kizzy O’Callahan had served as a guitar tech during the previous incarnation of the band, and Fish was already familiar with his skill as a guitarist.
 On Alan McGee's recommendation, the rhythm section of Dave Goulding (bass) and Dave Morgan (drums) were borrowed from fellow Creation band the Weather Prophets as the band went in to record the next album.
-Alex Green on saxophone rounded out the core of the studio group, with other friends and musicians making contributions, including Sonic Boom of Spacemen 3, bassist Laurence O’Keefe and members of the Perfect Disaster.

-Around this time, Pat considered shedding the "Jazz Butcher" moniker, wishing to put some distance between the new outfit and some of the sillier material of his Glass Records days.
+Alex Green on saxophone rounded out the core of the studio group, with other friends and musicians making contributions, including Sonic Boom of Spacemen 3, bassist Laurence O'Keefe and members of the Perfect Disaster.
+Pat considered shedding the "Jazz Butcher" moniker, wishing to put some distance between the new outfit and some of the sillier material of his Glass Records days.
 However, McGee insisted "...that's the one they all know, you've got to keep it."

-Longtime Jazz Butcher photographer, Mitch Jenkins, took the cover photo, which shows Fish and O’Callahan in front of London fish & chip shop Fishcotheque, which would provide the name of the new LP.

 Having felt that Distressed Gentlefolk suffered from over-production, Fish set out to make a record that had a more rough and straightforward sound.
+Longtime Jazz Butcher photographer, Mitch Jenkins, took the cover photo, which shows Fish and O'Callahan in front of London fish & chip shop Fishcotheque, which would provide the name of the new LP.
 Reviewers (particularly in the US) perceived it as a continuation of the smooth, jazz-influenced approach of his earlier efforts.
 Still, reviews for Fishcotheque were generally positive.
 1988 also saw the release of the single and video for "Spooky", a cover of the Classics IV song.
+Spooky was also released on an EP that also included several songs recorded for a live performance on the Canadian radio program Brave New Waves.

 In 1987, Fish married Barbara J Taylor in a small ceremony in Northamptonshire.

-Paul Mulreany was added to the live lineup, and with Fish fronting a new band on a new label, the JBC spent most of 1988 touring Europe, the US and Canada.
+Paul Mulreany was added to the live line-up, and with Fish fronting a new band on a new label, the JBC spent most of 1988 touring Europe, the US and Canada.